-- 1. Once an application is received, an acknowledgement letter is forwarded to the applicant within two to three business days.
-This letter also contains a reminder to the applicant about forwarding academic verification directly to the College. - 2.
-Where applicable, a reminder letter is forwarded to the applicant if academic verification is not received by 30 days of the College receiving the application form. - 3.
-If an application form is incomplete, or the College has difficulty processing payment, a letter is forwarded to the applicant outlining the outstanding issues within 1-2 weeks of receipt by the College. - 4.
-College staff respond to inquiries by e-mail, fax, and telephone, as well as meet with visitors to the office. - 5.
-With specific written permission from an applicant, the Director of Registration will speak with a third party regarding the status of an applicant's application. - 6.In the case of an applicant who is applying for a general certificate of registration based on a combination of academic qualifications and practical experience, the College may require additional information from the applicant's employer or supervisor.
-In these instances, the College will also send a letter to the applicant informing them of the contact with the employer or supervisor. - k) the process for dealing with documents provided in languages other than English or French - 1.The College website outlines the process for obtaining translation of documents that are in languages other than English or French.
+- 1. Once an application is received, one of three acknowledgement letters is forwarded to the applicant within two to three business days: With the exeception of applicants who currently hold an authorizing certificate in social work from another Canadian social work regulatory authority, or applicants who are pursuing an evaluation of their international social work academic credentials by the CASW, this letter also contains a reminder to the applicant regarding forwarding academic verification.
+At this time, the applicant is informed of noted omissions with the application form. - 2.
+If an application form is incomplete, or the College has difficulty processing payment, a letter is forwarded to the applicant outlining the outstanding issues within 1-2 weeks of receipt by the College. - 3.
+Following this, the College has introduced an internal practice that sets out a communication schedule to applicants when an application is incomplete.
+Reminder letters are forwarded at approximately two month intervals.
+Staff will also use e-mail and telephone contacts to expedite the process. - 4.
+College staff respond to inquiries by e-mail, fax, and telephone, as well as meet with visitors to the office.

+- 5. With specific written permission from an applicant, the Director of Registration will speak with a third party regarding the status of an applicant's application. - 6.
+In the case of an applicant who is applying for a general certificate of registration based on a combination of academic qualifications and experience, the College may require additional information from the applicant's employer or supervisor.
+In these instances, the College will copy the letter to the applicant. - k) the process for dealing with documents provided in languages other than English or French - 1.
+The College website outlines the process for obtaining translation of documents that are in languages other than English or French.
 The website provides relevant links to translation services. - 2.
 College staff communicate by e-mail, fax, telephone and meetings in the office. - I) the role of third-party organizations, such as qualification assessment agencies, organizations that conduct examinations or institutions that provide bridging programs, that applicants may come into contact with during the registration process